When you see a neighborhood for the first time, the most important thing

 Notable & Unique: People

-walkability, the Mount Pleasant Ave / Chalkstone Ave neighborhood rates highly
+The Mount Pleasant Ave / Chalkstone Ave neighborhood stands out within Rhode Island

 Notable & Unique: Real Estate